Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_AppointmentReminder/CallAutomation_AppointmentReminder/readme.md

 ### Configuring application

-- Open the appsetting.json file to configure the following settings
+Open the appsetting.json file to configure the following settings

 1. `ConnectionString`: Azure Communication Service resource's connection string.
 2. `SourcePhone`: Phone number associated with the Azure Communication Service resource.
 For e.g. "+1425XXXAAAA"
 3. `TargetPhoneNumber`: Target phone number to add in the call.
 For e.g. "+1425XXXAAAA"
 4. `AppBaseUri`: Base url of the app.
 (For local devlopment replace the dev tunnel url)

-### How to run it locally
+### Run app locally

 1. Run the `CallAutomation_AppointmentReminder` project in debug mode
 2. Browser should pop up with swagger UI, If using Visual studio dev note the app base url and update it in the appsetting.json file `(AppBaseUri)`
 3. To initiate the call, from the swagger ui execute the `/api/call` endpoint or make a Http post request to `https://<AppBaseUri>/api/call`

-## Publish the Call Automation Appointment Reminder to Azure WebApp
+### Publish the Call Automation Appointment Reminder to Azure WebApp

 1. Right click the CallAutomation_SimpleIvr project and select Publish
 2. Create a new publish profile and select your app name, Azure subscription, resource group etc. (choose any unique name, as this URL needed for `AppBaseUri` configuration settings)